 As Gartner put it, “What is new and novel [about CDPs] is the productization of features and acknowledgment that marketers are still struggling to get value out of their huge investment in both customer data and technology.”

-In short, there are four reasons your marketing cloud vendor shouldn’t be your CDP vendor in 2020.
+In short, there are four reasons your marketing cloud vendor shouldn’t be your CDP vendor.

 #1: A CDP does not and should not support only one technology vendor’s solutions.